Home to 39% of Canadians, 5 major North American sports teams and 3 CFL franchises, Ontario is definitely a hotbed for sports betting in Canada.

 In order to win your Proline bet, all of your picks on the card must be correct.
 The amount of your bet is multiplied by each of the odds associated with the outcomes you chose to find your potential payout.

 I have to chime in that Proline is only good for beginners who aren’t yet ready for an online betting account.
 The odds are horrible compared to online betting sites – Proline profit margin is 40% on total bets received, while online it’s only 4.5% – and there are a ton of restrictions you have to abide by such as not being allowed to make single bets, far fewer betting options and only being allowed to bet up to $100 a day to name a few.

 Point Spread is also a very popular option for football and basketball games.
 The player picks 2 to 12 outcomes against the spread by selecting either V or H on the Point Spread playing sheet.
 You must get every pick correct for your ticket to pay out.
 The payout is a multiple of your wager amount.
 The more picks you selected, the higher the potential payout multiplier.
 Check out my dedicated Point Spread page for the full payout multiplier list and a more detailed breakdown of the Point Spread lottery.

-Pools and Pro Picks are the easy way to bet on sports because there are no odds or spreads associated with each game.
+Pools is the easiest way to bet on sports because there are no odds or spreads associated with each game.
 Instead you simply choose who you think will win each of the games on the card.
 If you get the most correct selections out of everyone in Ontario who entered the Pool you will win the big cash prize.
-The amount of the prize varies depending on the number of entries each Pro Picks card receives.
+The amount of the prize varies depending on the number of entries each Pools card receives.

 Being an Ontario resident who has made the transition from betting through the OLG to betting online I know that the grass is much greener betting online.
 If you bet more than a few times a year I strongly encourage you to make the jump!